Saffron Blooms: The story of the world’s most expensive spice

 The crocus plant is depicted in the colorful murals decorating Minoan palaces.
 There are also several references to the plant in the writings of Homer as well as mentions by Hippocrates and Dioscorides.

 Legend has it that the armies of Alexander the Great used saffron as an antiseptic.
 During the Byzantine Empire, saffron began to fade from the Greek larder and pharmacopoeia, although it was used as a cosmetic and dye and is still one of the 57 ingredients of the Holy Chrism, a sweet-smelling unguent priests use to anoint the faithful during various rituals in the Greek Orthodox Church.
 Ironically, the spice may have been introduced into Europe via Greece early in the Crusades, but after it fell from use on Greek shores it took 400 years for the bulbs to find their way back.
 By Greek measures of time, saffron is a relatively recent commercial crop.
 It was introduced to Kozani farmers in the 17th century by local merchants who brought bulbs and samples back with them from Austria.

 Despite saffron’s long history as a wild plant in Greece, its place in ancient cookery, and its 300-year presence in that purple patchwork of Kozani fields, the spice has only recently threaded its way into contemporary Greek cuisine.
 Up until a few years ago it was sold almost entirely in bulk to Italy and Spain, and in Greece it was mainly used locally in Kozani as a flavouring agent in distilled spirits or in coffee, although in the Cyclades and certain of the Dodecanese islands, where crocus has always grown wild, the spice is still a staple in golden Easter biscuits and rusks.

 Article courtesy of HEPO (Hellenic Export Promotion Organisation).
+Images by Angelos Giotopoulos.
 Words by Diane Shugart